Gym workouts for beginners

-Everyone has different reasons for joining a gym.
-And lots of people are worried about using the equipment if they’ve never worked out in a gym before.
-These beginner gym workouts are ideal for various goals, whether you want to lose some weight or burn fat, build muscle and strength or improve your fitness.
+Everyone has different reasons for joining a gym but for anyone just starting out on their journey, understanding how to use equipment effectively can be confusing.
+These beginner gym workouts are ideal for various goals, whether you want to lose weight or burn fat, build muscle and strength, or improve your fitness.

-And don’t forget, your gym membership will include an induction with an expert personal trainer, so make the most of this time with them.
-Gym staff are really helpful and friendly so they can show you how to do the exercises and answer any questions.
+Your gym membership will include an induction with an expert personal trainer, so make the most of this time with them.
+The gym staff are really helpful and friendly so they can show you how to do the exercises and answer any questions.

 As a beginner, how long should I do the workout for?

-Set a goal to continue with the workout programme for 3 months.
+Start by setting a goal to continue with the workout programme for three months.
 Creating a long-term exercise routine is all about forming positive habits, which means giving your mind and body the time to adjust to doing something new.

-Each workout should take 45 minutes to 1 hour and you should always leave 48 hours between workouts to rest and recover properly.
-So a Monday-Wednesday-Friday routine works well for most people.
+Each workout should take 45 minutes to an hour and you should always leave 48 hours between workouts to rest and recover properly.
+A Monday-Wednesday-Friday routine works well for most people.

-As a beginner, the best thing you can do is start at the lower end of the weight spectrum and work your way up until you reach about 60/70% of your max limit (the most amount of weight you can lift for 1 repetition with good form ).
-That will give you a rough idea of what to start on and you can slowly increase the weight little by little every week.
+The best thing you can do is start at the lower end of the weight spectrum and work your way up until you reach about 60 to 70% of your max limit (the most amount of weight you can lift for one repetition with good form).
+That will give you a rough idea of what to start on, allowing you to slowly increase the weight little by little every week.

 What are reps and sets?